Policy parameters set on the policy client

 Skip to main content

-Referencing Fields in the Data contract
+Referencing attributes in the Data Oracle

 # Policy parameters set on the policy client